11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 Sad to say, but your employer likely won’t care if rent has gone up or your student loans are dragging you down.

 Instead, focus on your performance and past achievements to make your case.
 They want to know how you value them, not how they can improve your life.
+Never whine/beg over the phone, in person, or within a negotiation email/letter.

 10. Talk Them Up

 Don’t be a kiss-ass, but complimenting your boss by asking for advice and talking them up can put them in a good mood.
-Make sure it doesn’t come off like that’s what you are trying to do though.
+Make sure it doesn't come off like that’s what you are trying to do, though.

+The secret to making this look natural is, well, by naturally doing it.
 They are, after all, the big boss for a reason.
 They must have skills or contacts that would benefit you in some way.

 11. Pick Up On Verbal Cues